Larnaca International Airport: Operations

 The status of Cyprus as a major tourist destination means that air traffic has steadily risen to over 5 million passengers a year.
 This is double the capacity the airport was first designed for.
-For this reason, a tender was put out in 1998 to develop the airport further and increase its capacity (see below).
+For this reason, a tender was put out in 1998 to develop the airport further and increase its capacity.
 Already completed elements of the expansion include a new control tower, fire station, runway extension, and additional administrative offices.
 The surrounding road network was improved by upgrading the B4 road; a new junction has been constructed near the new terminal.
 The new terminal was built some 500–700 m west of the old terminal, adjacent to the new control tower, with new aprons and jetways.
 The old terminal building is slated to be partially demolished and refurbished as a cargo centre, and is currently used as a private terminal for visiting heads of state, other VIPs, and private aircraft operators.

+In 2024, the UK, Greece, Israel, Poland, and Germany were highlighted as crucial markets for Cyprus, accounting for 64% of total passengers, with 7.8 million passengers.
+Key destinations included London and Athens, each drawing around 1.4 million passengers, and Tel Aviv, with close to 1 million.

 The airport's geographic location in-between Europe, Africa, Russia and the Middle East facilitates it as an airline hub for traffic and flight operations between these locations.
-It currently holds domestic, regional and international passenger and cargo services by over 50 airlines.
+It currently holds domestic, regional, and international passenger and cargo services by over 50 airlines.
 Notably, Gulf Air used to provide a non-stop service to New York-JFK twice a week.

-Romanian low-cost carrier Blue Air announced the closure of their Larnaca base in September 2020.
+Due to budget concerns, Romanian low-cost carrier Blue Air announced the closure of their Larnaca base in September 2020 and went bankrupt in March 2023.